-Quizzes: Your RIs will administer a number of short quizzes in recitation over the course of the semester: dates appear on the semester calendar on the course website.
-Each quiz will cover basic material from the most recent lectures since the last quiz or midterm.
-When calculating your quiz average, I will drop your two lowest scores and weight the remaining quizzes evenly.
-Makeup quizzes will be given only in exceptional circumstances, so use your two "free skips" carefully.
-Quizzes will not be returned and answers will not be posted but your RI will go over each quiz in recitation.
-You are also welcome to view your quiz at your RI's office hours.
+Quizzes: There will be ten short, in-class quizzes over the course of the semester.
+For dates, see the semester calendar on the last page of this document.
+Unless otherwise indicated, each quiz will cover the material from the most recent lectures since the last quiz or midterm.
+When calculating your quiz average, I will drop your three lowest scores and weight the remaining quizzes evenly.

+There will be no makeup quizzes so be sure to use your three "free skips" carefully.
+Quizzes will not be returned and answers will not be posted but, your RI will be happy to go over your quiz with you in office hours if you wish.

 Exams: There will be two 70-minute in-class midterm exams and a 2-hour final exam during the exam period.
-Dates, times and locations will appear on the semester calendar on the course website.
+Dates appear on the semester calendar on the last page of this document.
 Each midterm is worth 20% and the final is worth 30% of your grade.
 Neither midterm is comprehensive, but the final is: it will focus on the final third of the course but include several questions on earlier material.
 To give you a sense of the style and level of difficulty to expect, I have posted all of my past exams with full solutions on the course website.
 There will be no makeup midterms: if you miss one midterm, your final exam will be worth 50% to compensate; if you miss two midterms, it will be worth 70%.
 The makeup final will take place at the beginning of next semester and is outside of the instructor's control: eligibility as well as the time and date are determined by the Economics Department.
 Cheat sheets are not permitted on exams.
 Scientific calculators are allowed but graphing calculators are not.
 You may write in pencil or pen on your exam as it will be photocopied before being returned to you.
 We will check ID cards at each exam.